Your Water

 How does chromium-6 get into water supplies?

 Chromium-6 can occur naturally so it may be present in some groundwater aquifers.
-The types of rocks and soil associated with chromium-6 are known to occur in parts of Santa Clara County.
-Chromium-6 can also reach water supplies from industrial uses such as stainless-steel production, metal plating, and leather tanning.
+The types of rocks and soil associated with Chromium-6 are known to occur in parts of Santa Clara County.
+Chromium-6 can also reach water supplies via runoff and/or from industrial uses such as stainless-steel production, metal plating, and leather tanning.

 Is there a drinking water standard for chromium-6?